Subway (restaurant): Structure

+Headquarters

+Subway's international headquarters are in Shelton, Connecticut.
+The company is in the Enterprise Corporate Park, where it takes 90000 sqft of space on three floors.
+This facility began operations in 2023.
+The company stated that it chose Shelton due to proximity to various locations in Connecticut as well as proximity to points of interest.

+Previously the headquarters were in Milford, Connecticut, taking up three land portions.
+In 2024 the former buildings were razed.

-Subway's international headquarters are in Milford, Connecticut, the US, with five regional centers supporting the company's international operations.
+There are five regional centers supporting the company's international operations.
 The regional offices for European franchises are located in Amsterdam (Netherlands); the Australian and New Zealand locations are supported from Brisbane (Australia); the Asian locations are supported from offices in Beirut (Lebanon) and Singapore; and the Latin American support center is in Miami (US).

+Franchising

 The startup cost of owning a Subway franchise is significantly lower than competitors, beginning at around $200,000 to $500,000.
 However, Subway franchisees also pay some of the highest percentages of profits (around 12.5%) back to Subway compared to competitors.

 Locations

-As of June 2021, Subway has approximately 41,600 locations in 104 countries and territories, all independently owned.
-These locations are largely concentrated in North America, with 21,796 in the United States, 2,881 in Canada, and 758 in Mexico; this is almost as many U.S. locations as McDonald's and Starbucks combined.
-Outside North America, the countries with the most locations are Australia (1,215), Brazil (approximately 1,643), and the United Kingdom (approximately 2,195).
+As of February 2023, Subway had approximately 37,000 locations in more than 100 countries, all independently owned and operated by a network of franchisees.
+Subway has the highest concentration of locations in North America with more than 20,000 in the United States, 2,881 in Canada, and 758 in Mexico, as of 2019.
+This was almost as many U.S. locations as McDonald's and Starbucks combined, as of 2018.
+Outside North America, the countries with the most locations are Australia (1,215), Brazil (1,643), and the United Kingdom (2,195), as of 2019.

 Products

+Overview

 Subway's core product is the submarine sandwich (or "sub").
-In addition to these, the chain also sells wraps, salad, paninis, and baked goods (including cookies, doughnuts, and muffins).
+It also sells wraps, salad, paninis, and baked goods (including cookies, doughnuts, and muffins).

-Subway's best-selling sandwich, the B.M.T. (short for "Biggest, Meatiest, Tastiest"), contains pepperoni, salami, and ham.
-The name originally stood for Brooklyn Manhattan Transit.

 Subway also sells breakfast sandwiches, English muffins, and flatbread.
 In 2006, "personal pizzas" debuted in some US markets.
 These are made to order (like the subs) and heated for 85 seconds.
 Breakfast and pizza items are only available in select locations.
 In November 2009, Subway signed a deal to serve exclusively Seattle's Best Coffee coffee as part of its breakfast menu in the US.

-A 2009 Zagat survey named Subway the best provider of "Healthy Options" (in the "Mega Chain" category).
-Subway was also first in "Top Service" and "Most Popular" rankings.
-It placed second in "Top Overall", behind Wendy's.
+Subway's best-selling sandwich, the B.M.T. (short for "Biggest, Meatiest, Tastiest"), contains pepperoni, salami and ham.
+It was introduced as a reference to Brooklyn-Manhattan Transit, connecting to the "subway" name.

 In April 2017, Subway announced the addition of paninis to its menu.
 Chipotle Steak & Cheese, Triple Cheese, Chicken Cordon Bleu, and Italian B.M.T.
 Melt were the four variations announced.
 In September 2018, Subway debuted the Chipotle Cheesesteak sandwich for a limited time.
 Regional testing of a crispy chicken sandwich also began taking place in Arkansas.
+In January 2024, Subway debuted Sidekicks, a new range of footlong baked goods in partnership with Cinnabon and Auntie Anne's.